-Needing more, I bought an expensive Honeywell large free standing barrel shaped air cleaner with multistage filter including an activated charcoal layer.
-It looked very impressive and costs lots, but it had the same clogging problems plus my particle counter showed it stirred the air so poorly unless the HVAC was on, it just kept cleaning the same air over and over.
-In short, just like my big ceiling mounted shop air cleaner, all five air cleaners only provided a false sense of security.
-My particle counter showed little to no reduction of the unhealthiest invisible dust.
+Desperate, I bought an expensive Honeywell large free-standing barrel shaped air cleaner with multistage filter including both HEPA and activated charcoal layers.
+It looked impressive, cost lots, and had good reviews, but worked poorly as it had the same clogging problems.
+My particle counter showed it stirred the air poorly unless the HVAC was on, and just kept cleaning the same air over and over.
+With the HVAC on it took many hours to even make a small difference in home air quality.
+In short, just like my big shop ceiling mounted air cleaner, running the Honeywell and four portable air cleaners in the home only provided a false sense of security.
+They cost lots and made a lot of noise, but the particle counter still showed little to no reduction of the unhealthiest invisible dust.

-This poor air cleaner performance convinced me to buy a central system that added onto my HVAC.
+This poor air cleaner performance convinced me to buy a central air cleaner system that connected onto my HVAC.
 That really expensive system worked poorly and its filters needed cleaned every few days and replaced often.
-That add on HVAC unit filter was too small so it quickly plugged, its auxiliary blower failed to move enough air, and my particle counter showed this unit passed the fine invisible unhealthiest dust right through.
+The add on HVAC unit came with a small filter that quickly plugged, its auxiliary blower failed to move enough air, and my particle counter showed this unit passed the fine invisible unhealthiest dust right through.
 The firm that installed this unit and I went to war.
-They hated me because with my meter I was not fooled by the lack of visible dust.
-They insisted my "toy" meter did not work, so I pulled out my recently calibrated and certified Metone Aerocet meter.
-It showed near identical readings as my Dylos Products Pro meter.
-Their technician admitted my meters were better than theirs and they finally pulled this system out and refunded my money because their "best" system did not work.
+They hated me because with my air volume meter and particle counter I was not fooled by the lack of visible dust.
+They insisted my "toy" meters did not work, so I showed them that my meter and the university meter I borrowed had been tested and recently calibrated by the California Air Resources Board.
+Their manager finally admitted my meters were better than theirs, pulled this system out and refunded my money.
 This is exactly what I went through with my magazine rated "best" cyclone.
-It was all a big fraud that removed the visible dust while building the invisible unhealthiest dust to dangerously high levels.
-That left me on my own trapped in a back bedroom running my small air cleaner with the door shut to keep out the air from my large open space home.
+It created a bad false sense of security by removing the visible dust while building the invisible unhealthiest dust to dangerously high levels.
+It also lost the airflow needed to work because its undersized fine filter clogged constantly and cleaning that filter left a big mess of the very dust this unit was installed to avoid.

 Cleaning is also easy.
-About once a month put on the dual cartridge respirator mask, lift the blower off the filter, slip a big plastic garbage bag over the filter to keep from spreading the accumulated dust on the filter, take the filter outside, then use a air compressor attached long wand or vacuum on blow attached to a right angle fitting.
+About once a month put on the dual cartridge respirator mask, lift the blower off the filter, slip a big plastic garbage bag over the filter to keep from spreading the accumulated dust on the filter, take the filter outside, then use an air compressor attached long wand or vacuum on blow attached to a right-angle fitting.
 Then just blow from the inside out.
-I blow my clothes and the outside of the filter off when done.
+I also blow my clothes and the outside of the filter off when done before going back inside.